Leadership AdvisoryBoard Governance

 Strategy and Performance

-The chief executive officer is the highest ranking executive and the top executive in the company.
-The CEO position carries accountability for results and for providing strategic direction that turns the company’s vision into action.
-The CEO converts goals into clear strategic objectives, aligns senior leadership on priorities, and ensures functions move together toward the company’s strategic direction.
-Recent studies show median S&P 500 CEO compensation well into tens of millions, with significant performance‑based equity that reflects the scope and pressure of delivering the company’s performance.
-The CEO acts as the primary architect of strategic planning initiatives.
+The CEO is the company’s highest-ranking executive and top executive, the person in charge of the whole business.
+As the chief executive officer, the CEO is in charge of getting results and making sure that the company’s vision becomes a reality by providing strategic direction.
+The CEO leads efforts to turn goals into clear strategic objectives, makes sure that senior leadership agrees on priorities, and makes sure that all functions are working together to move the company’s strategic direction forward.
+Recent research shows that the median pay for S&P 500 CEOs is well into the tens of millions, with a lot of performance-based equity that reflects the scope and pressure of delivering the company’s performance.
+The CEO is the main person in charge of strategic planning projects.

 Operating Model